AgeOfLearning/aofl/aofl-js-packages/middleware/README.md

 const matchRoutes = (request, response, next) => {
   // match route logic based on request and response

-  next(response, [err || null]); // next should be called to process the next middleware function in the queue.
+  next(response, [err | void]); // next should be called to process the next middleware function in the queue.
 Otherwise, the operation stops.
 };

 class Router {
   constructor() {
-    // other initialization logic
     this.middleware = new Middleware('before', 'after');
     this.before(matchRoutes); // register matchRoutes middleware
     this.after(updateView); // register updateView Middleware
   }

   before(fn) {
-    this.middleware.use(fn, 'before');
+    this.middleware.use('before', fn);
   }

   after(fn) {
-    this.middleware.use(fn, 'after');
+    this.middleware.use('after', fn);
   }

   async navigate(request) {
-    const beforeResponse = await this.middleware.iterateMiddleware(request, 'before', Object.assign({}, request)); // middleware functions expect request, and optional response await this.middleware.iterateMiddleware(request, 'after', beforeResponse);
+    const beforeResponse = await this.middleware.iterateMiddleware('before', request, Object.assign({}, request)); // middleware functions expect request, and optional response await this.middleware.iterateMiddleware('before', request, beforeResponse);
   }

-  // ... other Router logic
 }
 ```